 v1.9.0-rc.2).
 Then it's ready for testing by community.

 During tests, feedback and stabilization there could be multiple Release Candidate versions on this branch.
 When improvement is made on this phase, then branch should be created from actual

 release/vx.y and should not contain features at this point - only improvements for current release.

 After merging a set of bugfixes and improvements into

 release/* branch, it needs to be tagged as the next RC version and merged into the

 develop branch, to update it.

 When RC version is stable, then release branch is merged into

 master and tagged as next stable version (example

 v1.9.0).
-After that currently merged release branch is deleted and starts new development phase.
-If some critical bug is discovered on current stable version, then new hotfix (for example
+After that, the currently merged release branch is deleted and starts a new development phase.
+If some critical bug is discovered on the current stable version, then a new hotfix (for example

 hotfix/v1.9.1, following Semantic Versioning rules) branch should be created from actual